 In each of these instances your counsellor will try to discuss breaching confidentiality with you prior to this occurring.

 I also keep regular notes of our sessions, to keep track of our work together.
 However, these will not have your contact details, or any identifiable information attached to them.
 They are also securely kept in accordance with GDPR (General Data Protection Regulation) Act (2018).
 Counsellors sometimes use their notes for purposes of case work evaluation with their supervisor.
-This is to ensure your work with them is safe and regulated.
-Again, these notes will not contain any identifiable information.
+This is to ensure your work with them is safe Again, these notes will not contain any identifiable information.